SynFutures/docs/docs/general.md

 **Insurance Fund**: part of trader’s remaining margin when liquidation happens would go to insurance fund and be paid out to liquidator and AMM when liquidation results in balance insolvency.

-**System Reserve Fund**: part of the trader’s trading fees would go to system reserve fund to pay out rewards to system maintainers.
+**System Reserve Fund**: part of the trader’s trading fees would go to system reserve fund to serve as insurance fund.

 **Oracle**: supplies pricing data to the system.